-What Really Happens With Turbulence? | Reader's Digest
+This Is What Really Happens When There’s Turbulence

 iamlukyeee/Shutterstock

 Forget what you’ll pack in your checked bag.
 If you’re an anxious flyer, you’re far more concerned about how you’re going to make it from point A to point B without completely freaking out.
 Throw in a bit of rough weather and the smooth sailing you were crossing your fingers (and toes) for is suddenly out the window.
-Even frequent travelers can get a bit shaky when they feel turbulence while 30,000 feet up in the air.
+Even though pilots want you to know this truth about turbulence, it can still be frightening and confusing for even frequent fliers.
 But are those bumps in your airways normal?
 Are they dangerous?
 And how do pilots know how to take control, even with planes that mostly, fly themselves?
 We got an expert to give us the scoop on choppy airplane rides.
-(Here’s how traveling in an airplane affects your body.)

 What is turbulence?

-Air Force Reserve pilot Richard Gonzales, an aviation consultant with Briscoe Group, says that put quite simply, turbulence is just “rough air.”
+Pilot Richard Gonzales, an aviation consultant with Briscoe Group, says that put quite simply, turbulence is just “rough air.”
 The Federal Aviation Administration (FAA) has four levels of turbulence: light, moderate, severe, and extreme.
 “Light turbulence, often called light chop, feels like rhythmic bumpiness.
 You won’t have trouble walking around the cabin, and you can expect to see flight attendants out with the service cart.
 Moderate turbulence has increased bumpiness and will feel more erratic.
 You might also feel strain from your seat belt.
 Anticipating this level of turbulence, pilots will turn on the seat belt sign alerting passengers to return to their seats,” Gonzales explains.
 “Severe turbulence is rare and comes with short bursts of weightlessness and more strain on your seatbelt.
 During extreme turbulence, the rarest form of rough air, you will experience violent jolts, and objects in the cabin can get tossed around.”
-(Don’t miss these 13+ things your pilot won’t tell you.)

 More often than not, though, Gonzales says most passengers will experience only light or moderate turbulence.
+Crazy, dangerous airplane rides are a common plane myth you need to stop believing.

 What causes turbulence?

 Just like a flight can be delayed for a number of reasons, the cause of turbulence is dependent on several factors, from the temperature to the direction that air is blowing.
 “As the sun comes up and heats the ground, that hot air (called thermals) rises and mixes with cooler air.
 The two air masses mixing creates an imbalance, which results in rough air.
 This type of turbulence typically happens closer to the ground.
 If you’ve ever flown into Las Vegas or Phoenix, you might have felt a bumpy approach due to the desert ground pushing hot air upward,” Gonzales says.
-(Make sure you never do these 18 things on an airplane.)

 Turbulence can also happen when something gets in the way of airflow.
 Anything from a tall building and mountains to trees can impact the way passengers feel aboard the airplane.
 “As air flows horizontally, anything in its way causes a disruption leading to rough air.
 Depending on the aircraft’s altitude, crossing the Rockies will most likely bring turbulence,” he explains.

 If you’re going across the country or from one climate to another, you’re probably more likely to experience some sort of turbulence.
 As Gonzales notes, colliding a warm front with a cool front causes uneven air, because they both have different directions and speeds.
+Don’t miss these answers to other airplane-related questions you’ve always had.

 Is turbulence dangerous?